Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

 Below we describe how to enable all of these to see benefit. **With all these improvements we reached 45 Billion parameters training a GPT model on 8 GPUs with ~1TB of CPU RAM available**.

+Also please have a look at our :ref:`deepSpeed-zero-3-tips` which contains a lot of helpful information when configuring your own models.

 .. note::
     Currently we only support non-elastic checkpointing.
-This means saving the model across GPUs will save shards of the model on all processes, which will then required the same amount of GPUS to load.
+This means saving the model across GPUs will save shards of the model on all processes, which will then require the same amount of GPUS to load.
     This additionally means for inference you must use the ``Trainer.test` or ``Trainer.predict`` functionality as described below, to ensure we set up the distributed environment correctly.

     This limitation is actively being worked on and will be resolved in the near future.